kaushaldhadse/Human-Activity-Recognition-Using-LSTM/README.md

 ## Result

-The model reached an impressive final accuracy of **_91.48%_**.
+The model reached an impressive final accuracy of approximately **_91%_**.
 This was achieved with a batch size of 32 and 20 epochs.

 To tackle overfitting, a **_dropout probability_** of 0.7 was maintained in both dropout layers, effectively reducing variance.